zhu-jz/rodent_code/readme.txt

 - Fruit-like weak pawns eval
 - passed pawns eval
 - outposts (B, N, even R), further bonus if defended by a pawn
-- logaritmic, and therefore dynamic King safety evaluation (with bigger bonus for the first attack by a piece)
+- logaritmically scaled King safety
+  (with bigger bonus for the first attack by a piece)
 - possibility to give check and safe queen contact checks
 - hanging pieces
 - minor pieces attacked/defended by a pawn (overlaps with hanging pieces)
 - bad bishops (using bitmask of obstructing pawns)
-- (half)open files for rooks with additional bonus if they target enemy king
+- (half)open files for rooks with additional tmibonus if they target enemy king
 - rook on 7th rank cutting off enemy king or attacking pawns

-Creating version 0.13 I looked for more aggressive King safety function, using Rebel-like additive table approach.
-I also wanted my function to be initialized at startup using some relatively simple mathematical formula.
-After some experiments with logistic function, I settled for an addition of logarithmic and linear function.

 Mobility evaluation is sometimes inexact due to the concept of "transparent pieces".
 For example, own queen is considered transparent for the bishop.